dwolffram/replication-sari-forecasting/README.md

 ```

 ### R
+To ensure reproducibility, please use R 4.5.1.
 Dependencies are managed with [renv](https://rstudio.github.io/renv/).
 From the `r/` folder:

 ```bash